 A GUI client package is provided to easily take advantage of the features supported by the Backend.AI server.
 Backend.AI Web-UI is a GUI client in the form of a web service or stand-alone app.
 It provides a convenient graphical interface for accessing the Backend.AI server to utilize computing resources and manage its environment.
 Backend.AI provides pre-made images which enable immediate creation of compute sessions without any need of installing separate programs.
 Most tasks can be done with mouse clicks and brief typing, which achieves more intuitive use.

 - User: The user is a person who connects to Backend.AI and performs work.
 Users are divided into normal users, domain admins, and superadmins according to their privileges.
 While ordinary users can only perform tasks related to their computing sessions, domain admins have the authority to perform tasks within a domain, and superadmins perform almost all tasks throughout the system.
-A user belongs to one domain and can belong to multiple groups within a domain.
+A user belongs to one domain and can belong to multiple projects within a domain.

 - Compute session, container: An isolated virtual environment in which your code runs.
 It looks like a real Linux server with full user rights, and you can’t see other user’s session even if it’s running on the same server as your session.
 Backend.AI implements this virtual environment through a technology called containers.
-You can only create compute sessions within the domain and groups to which you belong.
+You can only create compute sessions within the domain and projects to which you belong.

 - Domain: This is the top layer for authority and resource control supported by Backend.AI.
 For companies or organizations, you can view domains as an affiliate and set up per-domain (or per-affiliate) permissions and resource policies.
 Users should belong to only one domain, and can create sessions or do some other jobs only in their own domain.
 A domain can have one domain admin or more, who can set policies within the domain or manage sessions.
 For example, if you set the total amount of resources available in a domain, the resources of all containers created by users in the domain cannot be greater than the amount set.